Slab Floor Leveling

 Cracks in floors

-Sometimes cracks indicate settlement, but cracks are a guarantee in almost all concrete, so just because concrete has cracked doesn’t mean that it has settled.
-Cracks form before settlement, so they can be a good leading indicator of problems below your concrete.
+Sometimes cracks indicate settlement, but cracks are a guarantee in almost all concrete, so just because concrete has cracked doesn’t mean that it has settled or has a structural problem.
+Cracks form before settlement, so they can be a good leading indicator of problems below your concrete slab foundation.
 Cracks in floor slabs are often hidden by floor coverings, but will reflect through tile.

 Gaps under baseboards